FinnWilkinson/Systems-and-Software-Securtiy-Project/README.md

 ### <u>Configuration before installing rootkit</u>
+1. You need to generate an ssh rsa keypair.
+To do this run `ssh-keygen` and hit the *enter* key every time you are prompted for input.
+If you already have `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`, make sure that your user has read write access (can check this through `ls -l ~/.ssh`).
+If your user doesn't have access (i.e. it says `root` instead), then remove these current keys (may need to do `sudo rm...`) and then run `ssh-keygen` **without `sudo`**.
-1. Make sure python is installed, and run `python backdoor_config.py` to set up file with your username, a public ssh rsa key, and public ip address.
+2. Make sure python is installed, and run `python backdoor_config.py` to set up file with your username, public ssh rsa key, and public ip address.
 This will be used by the rootkit to set up an ssh backdoor so you can connect to the infected machine.
-This script will generate a new ssh rsa key pair called `rootkit_rsa` and `rootkit_rsa.pub` in the same directory as your rootkit file and `backdoor_config.py`.
-2. Move the `backdoor_config.txt` file into the `rootkit` folder.
+3. Move the `backdoor_config.txt` file into the `rootkit` folder.
-3. ONLY MOVE THE **rootkit** FOLDER TO THE MACHINE YOU WANT TO INFECT
+4. ONLY MOVE THE **rootkit** FOLDER TO THE MACHINE YOU WANT TO INFECT

 ### <u>Booting Vagrant</u>